Misa2799/Realtime-editor_school-project/README.md

 # React Midterm Project: Real-Time Document Editor with Collaboration

+## Get Started

+### How to start backend server

+1. Execute the command to install all libraries
+   `npm install`
+1. Get env file (`.env.development`) on Slack and copy and paste it right under backend folder
+1. Execute the command to run backend server
+   `npm run dev`

+### How to start frontend

+---

 ## Objective

 Build a real-time document editor with collaboration features using Node.js, React, and Socket.io.
 The application will allow multiple users to edit a document simultaneously and see changes in real-time.